aviaviavi/talks/intro-to-parsers-2019-01/PITCHME.md

 Note:

-- The parsec alias we make is an alias of a data type that has an instance of MonadParsec, a monad that gives all the plumbing to easily write powerful parsers
+- [First] The parsec alias we make is an alias of a data type that has an instance of MonadParsec, a monad that gives all the plumbing to easily write powerful parsers